-As we begin another year of providing quality education for children, we'd like to thank you for being part of the 2022-2023 "NCCS Nation!"
-This year, we hope to return to our roots with COVID an everyday part of life.
-The past several years have given us restrictions and we've been somewhat limited us in providing the full NCCS experience.
-We're excited to start this year with more of return to normalcy.
+As we begin another year of providing quality education for children, we'd like to thank you for being part of the 2023-2024 "NCCS Nation!"
+We're excited for what is bound to be our best year yet!

 This handbook is intended to be a reference for you as we navigate the year together.
 Our policies and procedures on everything from academics to school life are included on the pages within.
 Please invest the time to familiarize yourself with these policies and procedures in order to ensure a smooth school year for all.
 In addition, we always encourage and invite your questions, ideas, and comments.